Kurento/kurento/kurento-one2one-call/README.md

 kurento-one2one-call
 ====================

-Kurento Java Tutorial: WebRTC one to one video call.
+Kurento Node.js Tutorial: WebRTC one to one video call.

 Running this tutorial
 ---------------------